-Below is a daily scripture reading plan with some practical suggestions to help you get started in your next step of growth in spiritual rhythms.
-Use this scripture reading plan and suggestions this week.
+Below is a scripture reading plan for the week with some practical suggestions to help you grow in the spiritual rhythms of worship and celebration.

 1. Romans 12:1-2-Ask God to guide you to worship in all areas of your life.